List of massacres in the Czech Republic: Massacres during World War II

 The following is a list of massacres and pogroms that occurred in the territory of the present-day Czech Republic in the time of Nazi Occupation of Czechoslovakia, until the end of World War II on May 8, 1945.
 The only exception is the biggest single-day mass murder of Czech citizens in history, which was committed at the Theresienstadt family camp at Auschwitz II-Birkenau in modern-day Poland, on March 8–9, 1944.
 There were also single-day mass murders of Czech citizens in the Nazi concentration camps outside the Czech lands, such as in Maly Trostenets, 28 August 1942 (999 killed); Riga, 28 August 1942 (1001 killed); Mauthausen, 24 October 1942 (262 killed); Mauthausen, 10 April 1945 (235 killed) etc. If not stated otherwise, the victims were of Czech ethnicity.

-Massacres after World War II up until Communist Takeover on February 25, 1948
+Massacres after World War II up until communist takeover on February 25, 1948

-The following is a list of massacres that occurred in the territory of the present-day Czech Republic between May 9, 1945 and February 25, 1948 (the day of the communist takeover):
+The following is a list of massacres that occurred in the territory of the present-day Czech Republic between May 9, 1945, and February 25, 1948 (the day of the communist takeover):

-Massacres during the Time of Communist Rule (1948–1989)
+Massacres during the communist rule (1948–1989)

 The following is a list of massacres that occurred in the territory of the present-day Czech Republic between 1948 and 1989: